Working with Multiple Graphs

 Limitations

-• Cross-graph queries are read-only for the attached graphs
+• Cross-graph FROM clause queries are read-only for attached graphs.

-• The FROM clause only applies to MATCH patterns
+• The FROM clause is only supported inside MATCH patterns.

-• Graph names must be valid SQL identifiers (alphanumeric, underscores)
+• Graph names must be valid SQL identifiers (alphanumeric and underscores).